msfukui/vscode-extension-eof-mark/README.md

 This is a Visual Studio Code extention that adds the display of the [EOF] mark to the end of the file.

-"[EOF] mark" is what is displayed at the end of "Hidemaru", "TepaPad" and other editors.
+"[EOF] mark" is what is displayed at the end of "Hidemaru", "TeraPad" and other editors.

 ## Features